nbmoa/Mixxx-Pioneer-DDJ-SB3/README.md

 | Cue          | Yes    | Yes    | Yes    | Yes    |
 | Key Lock     | Yes    | Yes    | Yes    | Yes    |
 | Sync         | Yes    | Yes    | Yes    | Yes    |

+## Reverse Engineered specs

+### FX-Fase

+#### Common for all buttons

+Disabling an active FX Fade sends the value of the Fader and the SuperEffect Knob, reseting them to their original values.